Skip to content

 Drawn from Parerga and Paralipomena, this collection of essays and maxims is Schopenhauer at his most readable — on suffering, boredom, solitude, the will, the consolations of art, and the wisdom of silence.
 It is what made him famous in his lifetime, and what Nietzsche, Tolstoy, and Borges all read in their formative years.

-Cover of The Apology of Socrates
+The Apology of Socrates by Plato — book cover

 Plato·399 BC